Meet the Brewster Ambulance Management Team

 • Vice President

-George Brewster, Jr. is the Vice President and Chief Operations Officer of Brewster Ambulance Service.
+George Brewster, Jr. is the Vice President of Brewster Ambulance Service.
 George Brewster, Jr. grew up working at the original Brewster Ambulance under the leadership of his father.
 By 1993, George became an operations supervisor for our Boston Division supervising and managing the day-to-day operations for multiple 911 systems and for 50 ambulances with over 225 crew members.

 Before coming back into the industry, George owned multiple car wash locations in Quincy.
 He specializes in multiple aspects of the ambulance service, but his true passion is for vehicles, maintenance, equipment, and supplies.
 George has built a diverse team with a solid foundation and runs a system within the company that ensures everything is functioning at peak performance.